2016 Baltimore mayoral election: Background and candidates

 Incumbent Mayor Stephanie Rawlings-Blake did not seek re-election in 2016.
 She completed former Mayor Dixon's term, and won the mayoral seat in the 2011 mayoral race.
 After holding the office for five years, she faced challenges and criticism during her tenure.
 Notable events include the 2015 Freddie Gray Protests, Governor Hogan's rejection of the Baltimore Red Line, and an increase in crime since the Freddie Gray Protests in April 2015.

 On July 1, 2015, Sheila Dixon entered the 2016 mayoral race.
 (The terms of Dixon's probation prevented her from running for office until after December 2012.)
-Since her announcement, Dixon has campaigned in West Baltimore about the city's increasing transportation issues.
-Additional candidates include Baltimore City Council members Nick Mosby and Carl Stokes, Baltimore Police Sergeant Gersham Cupid, writer Mack Clifton, engineer Calvin Young, Baltimore Sun op-ed contributor Connor Meek, attorney and public servant Elizabeth Embry, and Black Lives Matter activist DeRay Mckesson.
+Since her announcement, Dixon had campaigned in West Baltimore about the city's increasing transportation issues.
+Additional candidates included Baltimore City Council members Nick Mosby and Carl Stokes, Baltimore Police Sergeant Gersham Cupid, writer Mack Clifton, engineer Calvin Young, Baltimore Sun op-ed contributor Connor Meek, attorney and public servant Elizabeth Embry, and Black Lives Matter activist DeRay Mckesson.

 On September 11, 2015, Rawlings-Blake announced that she would not seek re-election as mayor, stating, "It was a very difficult decision, but I knew I needed to spend time focused on the city's future, not my own".